Maidansky, PT, DPT

 While Rebecca started as a sports focused physical therapist, she transitioned to work in the pelvic floor world in order to marry her passion for working with athletes as well as pregnant and postpartum folks.
 She felt that too many people were coming in to see her while pregnant or following birth saying "I wish someone told me..." and knew that this was not the fault of the patient, but rather the fault of a system that has not prioritized care for perinatal people.

-With over 5,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published writing, Rebecca has the experience to safely guide you through your varying needs.
+With nearly 10,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published writing, Rebecca has the experience to safely guide you through your varying needs.
 You can find her pelvic-related articles on sites such as Women's Running Magazine, Austin Fit and Health.com.

 In her free time, Rebecca enjoys running, hiking, backpacking, climbing and camping as well as spending time with her favorite people and favorite cats.